 For an Immersive Adventure: Pip's Island

 Pip's Island, the interactive and immersive show that premiered back in 2016, has returned to New York City!
 The fantastical production is designed for kids ages 4 -10.
 Audience members move through imaginative environments, help characters along the way, and play a part in helping save the day.
 (Lots of positive messaging is throughout the show as well.)
 Pip's Island is in a new home on 42nd Street, and while it maintains much of the original story, sets, and characters, it’s been updated and improved.
 Take the kids on a special date, or book the best birthday ever for up to 50 kids!
-Tickets are $49 online, and $59 at the box office.
+Tickets are $59, and you can purchase them online or at the box office.
 Read our full review from its first NYC run here!

 400 W. 42nd St.

 Now a holiday tradition, this family-friendly adaptation of Mozart’s operatic fairy tale features eye-popping puppetry and stunning visuals—and clocks in at under two hours.
 The Julie Taymor production tells the story of Prince Tamino, who must go through a series of tests, accompanied by his goofy sidekick, in order to marry the princess Pamina.
 Along the way, he must battle the evil and mysterious Queen of the Night.
 For the December 28 matinee performance, doors will open at 10 a. m. for some exclusive pre-show activities where kids get to learn how sets are built, pet the props, meet the cast, and get a taste of what it's like behind the scenes at the Met Opera.